jroimartin/intelengine/README.md

 ## Transforms vs Commands

-The word **command** was chosen rather than **transform**, because a transform can be considered as a particular class of command. intelengine is not only aimed at being used for data gathering but also for exploitation, crawlering, etc.
+The word **command** was chosen rather than **transform**, because a transform can be considered as a particular class of command.
+It's important to take into account that intelengine is not only aimed at being used for data gathering but also for exploitation, crawlering, etc.

 ## intelsrv's routes